 While many distributors and manufacturers are leaders in embracing digital technology through process automation, others still rely on the physical presence and interaction of humans.
 In that situation, it’s hard for these industries to adopt distributed, remote work policies and maintain workplace productivity.
 But it’s not impossible.
 Manufacturers and distributors of physical goods can review workflows to identify areas where technology can bring additional improvements:

-- Even if you already use automation, robotics, and cloud computing, revisit your communication, project management, CRM, and B2B eCommerce tools to see how they can further your digital transformation.
+- Even if you already use automation, robotics, and cloud computing, revisit your communication, project management, CRM, and B2B eCommerce tools to see how they can further your digital transformation in manufacturing.

 - Determine what teams must be present on the production or warehouse floor and how they can socially distance and still maintain safety.